 - The addition of removable insoles and padding on the ankle and heel area improves the shoe’s comfort level.

-- Extra heel pull tab is added on some colorways for easier slip on and off.
+- The extra heel pull tab is added on some colorways for a more comfortable slip on and off.

-- Patches of suede material line the interior of the tongue.
-These acts as support and reinforcement for the lacing system.
+- The patches of the suede material line the interior of the tongue and act as support and reinforcement for the lacing system.

 - Other distinguishable features are the Boost and Adidas logo on the shoe’s sole.
 The former is engraved on the Yeezy 350 Boost v2’s heel while the latter is stamped on the tip of the undersole’s front.

 - The heel's interior shows the iconic Three stripes in 3M material for visibility at night.

 - Subtle Three stripes can also be seen in the rearfoot Boost midsole.

 - Resale value of this model most especially the rare and limited colorways ranges from $750-$1250.